jackiehjm/stx-docs/doc/source/updates/kubernetes/rolling-back-a-software-upgrade-after-the-second-controller-upgrade.rst

 The upgrade abort procedure can only be applied before the :command:`upgrade-complete` command is issued.
-Once this command is issued the upgrade can not be aborted.
-If the return to the previous release is required, then restore the system using the backup data taken prior to the upgrade.
+Once this command is issued the upgrade cannot be aborted.
+If you must revert to the previous release, then restore the system using the backup data taken prior to the upgrade.

 In some scenarios additional actions will be required to complete the upgrade